Joseph K. Goodman

 Publications

-Goodman, Joseph K. and Scott Wright (forthcoming), “MTurk and Online Panel Research: The Impact of COVID-19, Bots, TikTok, and other Contemporary Developments,” in The Cambridge Handbook of Consumer Psychology, eds.
+Goodman, Joseph K. and Scott Wright (2023), “MTurk and Online Panel Research: The Impact of COVID-19, Bots, TikTok, and other Contemporary Developments,” in The Cambridge Handbook of Consumer Psychology, eds.
 Cait Lamberton, Derek Rucker, Stephen A. Spiller (2nd Ed).

 Weingarten, Evan, Kristen Duke, Wendy Liu, Rebecca W. Hamilton, On Amir, Gil Appel, Moran Cerf, Joseph K. Goodman, Andrea C. Morales, Ed O’Brien, Jordi Quoidbach, Monic Sun (2023), “What Makes People Happy?
 Decoupling the Experiential-Material Continuum,” Journal of Consumer Psychology, 33 (1), 93-106.